Do Dishwashers Use Hot Water?

 Do dishwashers need a hot water supply?

 Dishwashers are connected to your home’s hot water connection.
 Your dishwasher likely also has a heating element that is usually located at the base of the tub.
 The heating element can heat the water to an even hotter temperature than the water from your faucet.
+Learn what to do if your dishwasher is not getting water.

 How hot do dishwashers get?